Raising Bidders' Awareness in Second-Price Auctions: Optimal Entry Fees given Disclosure of Awareness and Information

-If a bidder is aware of all characteristics in $M$, then the unawareness rent is zero, i.e., $e^i - (e^i)^M = 0$.
-It follows that the rent $e^i - (e^i)^M$ accrues to the seller only from bidders who are unaware of some characteristic.
-Yet, asymmetry in awareness is also necessary for accrual of such rents to the seller.
+Since bidder 1 is aware of both components, there is no unawareness rent from bidder 1.
+The unawareness rent from bidder 2 is the difference between $e^2$ just computed and $(e^2)^M$.
+Latter term is Thus, the unawareness rent from bidder 2 is The expected revenue to the seller is $\Box$\\

 If every bidder is aware of the same set of characteristics, that is $M^i = M' \subseteq M$ for all $i \in N$, the term $\sum_{i \in N} \left(e^i - (e^i)^M\right)$ will drop out because $e^i = (e^i)^M$ for all $i \in N$ (even if $M' \subsetneqq M$).
 Consequently, the seller's expected revenue is equal to the expected value of the first (highest) order statistics of estimated valuations across spaces.
 This is essentially Szech (2011)'s result except that in her work it is as if all bidders were aware of the full set of characteristics $M$ to begin with.

 \begin{cor}[Szech (2011)] If the seller commits to release the information $(\mathcal{I}^1_{M'}, \mathcal{I}^2_{M'},..., \mathcal{I}^n_{M'})$ and thereby raising every bidder's awareness to $M' \in \mathcal{M}$, then the seller's expected revenue is $\mathbb{E}[(\tilde{Y}^{(1)})^M]$. \end{cor}